 Let’s break that phrase down piece by piece.

 Closed is used in a literal sense, where the system remains completely closed while in operation.

 It is possible for the system to be completely closed because the sources of interventions have been designed out of the aseptic process.
 Containers or closures are always handled in nests, never individually.
 There is never any container breakage, tipping or machine jams.
 Closures also are handled in nests, and all units in a nest are closed simultaneously.
 There are no glove ports, mouse holes or any other points of ingress /egress on the system, so the system is completely closed.

 Crucially, humans are removed from the process.
-The system relies on the operator having a clear understanding of the automation system to operate the system, but it is not expected that the operator have to manually intervene for any reason.
+The system relies on the operator having a clear understanding of the automation system to operate the system, but it is not expected that the operator would have to manually intervene for any reason.